makerdao/mips/MIP61/MIP61.md

 #### Abstain Modifier

-At the beginning of every month, the Governance Facilitators will check how many polls and Executive Votes in the previous month have been voted with a non-abstaining choice.
+At the beginning of every month, the Governance Facilitators will check how many polls in the previous month have been voted with a non-abstaining choice.
 If the ratio of non-abstaining choices to total polls is >= 60%, the Recognized Delegate will have met the Abstain Modifier criteria and be eligible for compensation for that month.
 If the ratio is below 60%, the delegate will not be eligible for compensation for that month.

 ### MIP61c3: Payment Process